jmcuneo/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
 CSS Styling
 *Various sections have different colors from the Color Palette.
 See the palette.png for reference.
 *The table uses a different font, which was obtained from Google Fonts.